Industry Insights

 Outside of the opportunity cost associated with the lower part yield for higher density materials such as PET and PS, this also presents a sustainability issue, as more raw materials must now be used to maintain the same level of output when, for example, switching from PS to PET.
 The opposite, however, can be said when switching to PP, as the decrease in density results in improved efficiencies vs PS.

-To help overcome this, XPP was designed to offer enhancements to key properties including improved stiffness and controlled shrinkage, to maintain that "snap" characteristic of certain FFS applications, in order to offer simple replacement of PS in thermoforming & FFS processes.
+To help overcome this, XPP was designed to offer enhancements to key properties including improved stiffness and controlled shrinkage, to maintain that "snap" characteristic of certain FFS applications, without the need for extensive equipment overhauls.

 • Excellent formability